Treme-cmd/TUGH/README.md

 ## Info

 - TUGH is a passon project of mine for awhile now!
-- I created it because I hate the school systems attempt to restrict fun at school.
+- I created this website because I hate the school systems attempt to restrict fun at school.
 - Right now TUGH is in its early stages of development, so there will be many updates in the future